Anirudh-lone-wolf/G1B5_DSA_Graded-Coding-Assignment-2_Question-1/README.md

 * This project has 2 packages :
    * com.glproject2.driver- this has the driver class.
    * com.glproject2.solution- this has the class containing the contruction process code(STACK DS is used)

+* Concepts :
+   * DSA - Data Structures and Algorithms (DSA) is a fundamental part of Computer Science that teaches you how to think and solve complex problems systematically.
+Using the right data structure and algorithm makes your program run faster, especially when working with lots of data.
+   * Stack - Stack is a linear data structure that follows a particular order in which the operations are performed.
+The order may be LIFO(Last In First Out) or FILO(First In Last Out).
+LIFO implies that the element that is inserted last, comes out first and FILO implies that the element that is inserted first, comes out last.
+   * Binary Search Trees - A Binary Search Tree is a data structure used in computer science for organizing and storing data in a sorted manner.
+Each node in a Binary Search Tree has at most two children, a left child and a right child, with the left child containing values less than the parent node and the right child containing values greater than the parent node.
+This hierarchical structure allows for efficient searching, insertion, and deletion operations on the data stored in the tree.